isha-git/mistral-hackathon/README.md

 # WhatsApp + Mistral Vibe Coding Agent

-A WhatsApp bridge that lets you chat with Mistral Vibe to write code.
-All projects persist on your local filesystem.
+VibeBunny lets you manage Mistral Vibe through the cloud, given it's own github account it can make PRs, leave comments on PRs and contribute to your codebases.
+The idea is that this can run on a homelab (or cloud) to help you code.
+Long running agents that can help you maintain, contribute or review the repos you add it to.
+You control it through whatsapp, voice or text whichever you prefer.
+It uses ElevenLabs for speech-to-text, Mistral API for LLMs and Mistral Vibe for coding agents harness.

 ## How It Works

 **One WhatsApp number = One persistent coding project**

 - Send any message → Vibe creates/modifies code in your project
-- Files saved to `./vibe_repos/` (visible on your host machine)
+- Files saved to `./vibe_repos/`
 - Session history tracked automatically via vibe's sessions
 - Type `/new_project` to start fresh